 edited 10th Jan '13 8:43:44 AM by JosefBugman

-Some nights I wish that this all would endSolars would probably infiltrate both sides using Charms like Vile Anathema Shroud, then start screwing over both sides' battle plans at once.
+Under the light of the sun I shall slay giantsSolars would probably infiltrate both sides using Charms like Vile Anathema Shroud, then start screwing over both sides' battle plans at once.
 Or just go around in Shiny Mode cockpunching each enemy leader in turn.
 That's good too.

 edited 10th Jan '13 8:46:48 AM by JosefBugman